Why Compare Retirement Planning and Mountain Biking?

 - We have access to more mountain bike trails than you think.
-While we may not have a lot of true “Mountain” biking, we have lots of trails systems designed for bikes.
+While we may not have mountains, we have lots of trails systems designed specifically for mountain bikes.
 Kansas City boasts over 270 miles of single-track within an hour of the city, according to earthriders.com.
-“Single-track” refers to trails intended for mountain biking and is only wide enough for one bike.
+“Single-track” refers to trails that are intended for mountain biking and only wide enough for one bike.
 We have over 10 miles of those trails within 10 minutes of our Lenexa office at Shawnee Mission Park.

 - Admittedly, we’re biased.
 Both Myself, and one of our financial advisors, Wayne Robinson, love to mountain bike.
 I have only been riding trails for a little over a year, but Wayne is a seasoned expert.
 He has taken some epic pictures from his rides all over the country and the world.

 1. Clarity is Crucial in Mountain Biking and Retirement Planning.